 In a time like this when families and relatives gather together to celebrate and reminisce the life of the deceased, the truth of me being single at this age will always be brought up to discussion—among family members, friends and even relatives I would only see once in several years like my second-degree cousins in Toledo.
 Again, I would laugh at the thought of people making so much fuss about it.
 But really, I don’t bother.

 While I was fighting the urge to get too emotional about my Lola’s passing, I cannot help but feel a little downhearted as we are now left with only one grandparent to take care of, my Lolo Teban.
-Good thing while I was fighting this war at home, work has not aided to make this moment more depressing.
+The good thing while I was fighting this war at home, work has not aided to make this moment more depressing.

 Since everyone is excited about the incoming team-building trip to Palawan, I stayed silent and kept mum about some personal issue.
-I am excited as well for what awaits us there.
+I am excited as well about what awaits us there.
 I am grateful for the BOD for granting us this privilege the management has fought over a year since.
-Also, for letting other staffs join us, instead of the only nine member of the management.
+Also, for letting other staffs join us, instead of the only nine members of the management.
 While the air of excitement ensues, another blessing came to surprise me last Wednesday.
 And although I declined the promotion that was offered, it feels great to know that your efforts are seen and acknowledged.